'I Shall Not Be Away Long'

 'This is not only a beautiful-looking book, generously and wonderfully illustrated, it is also a remarkable human document, as rich in detail and commentary on the human condition as a long novel.
 Tens of thousands of books have been written about the First World War and who would have thought that, over a hundred years since it ended, there was anything more to say.
 But ‘I Shall Not Be Away Long’ fully earns its place in the Pantheon of literature about the Great War.
 We come away from it amused, moved, informed, baffled, shocked, saddened and, with a bit of luck, wiser.
 It is a classic of its kind.'

-Further details and sample pages are below but if you already know you want it:
+Further details plus reviews, radio interviews, sample pages and a video flicking through the book are below but if you already know you want it:

 Lt Col Charles Bartlett was a larger-than-life and slightly roguish infantry officer who served on the Western Front from August 1915 to March 1917.
 Not only are his letters almost completely uncensored and full of incident described with directness and bluff humour, but the people he mentions along the way give a full spectrum of supporting characters, from his actress wife and their friends on the West End stage, to soldiers noted for their heroism or eccentricity or insubordination or complicated love lives (or combinations of all of these), to men avoiding conscription, to spies, royalty and a newspaper magnate.
 The letters give a portrait of a man, a marriage, and a time of traumatic uncertainty.
 Charles Bartlett is not an exemplary hero, but his flaws make him all the more human as he struggles through leading his Battalion at the Battles of Loos and the Somme and the frights and labours of life on the Western Front.